Biophilic Design Bali: How Wellness Interiors Are Redefining Luxury Villas in 2026

 Sustainability in 2026 isn’t just about solar panels; it’s about biological alignment.

 Investors often ask: “Does biophilic design actually pay off?”
-In 2026, the data is undeniable.
+In 2026, The numbers are increasingly clear.
 Villas that prioritize wellness and biophilic principles report:

 5. Creating “Refuge” and “Prospect”